Life is Sweeter

 - For dessert, try to go handheld to minimize the need for additional plates.
-Rice Krispy Treats are always a hit, but you might want to consider Genius Kitchen’s recipes for Cheesecake Strawberries (submitted by miraclelove77), Quick Berry Tartlets made with sugar-free pudding (submitted by mariposa13) or No Bake Chocolate, Peanut Butter and Corn Flakes Bars (submitted by Marg CaymanDesigns).
+Rice Krispy Treats are always a hit, but you might want to consider Genius Kitchen’s recipes for Cheesecake Strawberries, Quick Berry Tartlets made with sugar-free pudding or No Bake Chocolate, Peanut Butter and Corn Flakes Bars.

 - Thirsty?
 Bottled water is always your best bet when spending time in the hot summer sun, but Food Network offers up a ton of libation inspiration when it comes to Summer Drinks and Cocktails, like the Bottle of Rum Pirate Punch recipe.
-Don’t forget – alcohol can impair your ability to swim, so please drink responsibly.
+Remember to drink responsibly.